davidwisch/physicscode/site/examples/basic_arrays.markdown

 <a name="python-list"></a>
 ### The Python 'list' Type

-This method of storing 1D data works well for relativly small data sets (< 10000 items).
+This method of storing 1D data works well for relatively small data sets (approx < 10000 items, depending what you're doing with the data).
 You should use [NumPy](#python-numpy) for larger data sets.

 Here is an example of a list: